Medal game: Gambling type

-In the Philippines, video horse racing is also known as "video karera".
-These games are often raided by police as some proprietors try to evade taxes.

 Pusher game type

 These games are characterized by multiple levels filled with medals or coins.
 Behind these platforms are mechanical "brooms" that push the coins forward.
 When a coin is dropped in, it falls onto one of the platforms and has the chance of pushing other coins (and possibly prizes placed on top of the coins) off the edge and being awarded to the player, unless they fall in the left and right 'lose' side of the edge.
-Timing in dropping the coin is a skill factor in the game.

-In the United Kingdom, pusher games — often called "penny falls" — are very popular in arcades, and can often be found at tourist attractions such as theme parks and bowling alleys.
-Often, these machines use real coins rather than tokens (usually a low denomination such as the 2p or 10p), but otherwise behave in the same way as games that operate with medals or tokens.
+Timing in dropping the coin is a skill factor in the game.In the United Kingdom, these machines — commonly known as penny falls — are popular in arcades, and can often be found at tourist attractions such as theme parks and bowling alleys.
+Typically, these machines use real coins rather than tokens (usually a low denomination such as the 2p or 10p), but otherwise behave in the same way as games that operate with medals or tokens.

 Variations on the pusher game can be much more complex.
 They often involve a Plinko-style chute that causes the coin to drop in which there are different slots the dropped medal can fall into, causing various in game effects.
 Some slots may have the machine drop in more coins, others may initiate a video slot machine built into the machine.
 From the video slot machine more coins and other bonuses can be awarded.

 Many pusher games are connected to one another, some even with shared platforms, to form mega jackpots, sometimes as many as 100,000+ medals.
 Sometimes a video mini game can be activated, in which coins must be dropped or rolled to hit specific targets, or buttons on the machine must be pressed in order to play.
-For example, a mini game could involve pressing a star shaped button to make Mario jump and hit coin blocks, which could give coins.
+In some machines, pressing buttons or completing timing-based mini-games (for example, making Mario jump to hit coin blocks) can unlock extra rewards or bonus medals.

 Another aspect of the pusher games is that they are often themed on things targeted towards children, such as video game and cartoon characters.